rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

     <span style="color:blue;"><a id=crw_dev_filelocation href=""></a></span>
     </p>

-2. In your IDE (it may take some time to open ... ⏰☕️), open a new terminal by hitting the hamburger menu on top left then select `Terminal > New Terminal` from the menu.
+2. In your IDE (it may take some time to open ... ⏰☕️), open a new terminal by hitting the hamburger menu on the top left then select `Terminal > New Terminal` from the menu.

     ![new-terminal](../1-the-manual-menace/images/new-terminal.png)

 3. Notice the nifty default shell in the `stack-tl500` container is `zsh` which rhymes with swish.
 It also has neat shortcuts and plugins - plus all the cool kids are using it 😎!
 We will be setting our environment variables in both `~/.zshrc` and `~/.bashrc` in case you want to switch to `bash`.

 4. Setup your `TEAM_NAME` name in the environment of the CodeReadyWorkspace by running the command below.
-We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪. **Ensure your `TEAM_NAME` consists of only lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc.)**
+We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪. **Ensure your `TEAM_NAME` consists of only lowercase alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc.)**

     ```bash#test
     echo export TEAM_NAME="<TEAM_NAME>" | tee -a ~/.bashrc -a ~/.zshrc